man007yadav/AI-Assignments/Assignment-2/README.md

 ## NN for Melanoma skin cancer detection

-1. CNN to segment images
+1. CNN to segment images \newline
-2   CNN to detect melanoma images from others
+2. CNN to detect melanoma images from others